garethmarkel/ukb-administration/docs/index.md

 ## Participants demographics

+*TO DO: Probably nicer to do some plots with this data???*

 - 	46% male
 -	57% aged 40-59 years; 43% aged 60-69 years
 -	*Less socioeconomically deprived than UK average*, but all strata represented